FAQs about Birmingham, past and present

 Most of our old newspapers are Birmingham publications, there are a few older titles for Warwickshire, Worcestershire and Staffordshire.
 The principal ones are Aris's (Birmingham ) Gazette 1741 - 1956, The Birmingham Post 1857 onwards, The Birmingham Mail 1870 onwards, the Sports Argus, and the Sunday Mercury.

 An index to local newspapers from January 1998 is available on computers in all Birmingham libraries and on other computers if you have a library card.
 There is no index to earlier newspapers, but there are cuttings in the Archives and Heritage Service for certain topics, arranged by date, which may help with your search.
 These include biographical newscuttings.
-If an event was important enough to be reported nationally, you can search the Times Digital Archive or the index to The Times in Social Sciences.
+If an event was important enough to be reported nationally, you can search the Times Digital Archive.

 Birmingham historical newspapers